ksobon/MantisShrimp/README.md

 Couple things to check before you can get started:

-  1. Mantis Shrimp is written as custom Python nodes (Dynamo) so make sure that RhinoCommon.dll is the specified location.
+  1. Mantis Shrimp is written as custom Python nodes (Dynamo) so make sure that RhinoCommon.dll is in the specified location.
 By default that location is where you would install Rhino C:\Program Files\Rhinoceros 5 (64-bit)\System so unless you have specifically changed that location while installing Rhino, you should be good to go.

-  2. Exporting from Grasshopper uses a native IronPython module called pickle or cpickle.
+  2. Exporting from Grasshopper uses a native IronPython2.7 module called pickle or cpickle.
 Make sure that your IronPython is installed in the default location C:\Program Files (x86)\IronPython 2.7.
 Again, unless you have specifically changed that location you should be good to go.

   3. Add Mantis Shrimp - Export component to your Grasshopper Special Folder>User Object or simply drag and drop onto Grasshopper canvas.
 Instructions can be found here: Link